 But, after Jesus chose him, Simon peter accepted his call and did the most when it came to spreading the gospel after Jesus was gone.

 While Christianity was always associated with Jewish people, Simon Peter showed everyone else that even non-Jews could become strong Christians.
 Like I mentioned earlier, he wasn’t perfect, but with time, he acknowledged his maturity, especially in the presence of Jesus.
 He also urges others to be like babies who crave spiritual milk.

 Another great lesson that Christians can learn from Simon Peter is the importance of learning from our mistakes.
 You see, unlike many other people, Simon peter made many mistakes.
 For instance, he tried to walk on water like Jesus without having the proper faith in Him, which almost resulted in his drowning.
-Also, Cephas denied Jesus three times before the cock crowed.
+Also, Cephas denied Jesus three times before the rooster crowed.

 The latter goes to show that Cephas was only human and was bound to make mistakes, either because he was fearful or because of sheer ignorance.
 But instead of being a coward, Cephas took responsibility and bounced back.
 As I mentioned a few times earlier, he was responsible for spreading the gospel to different parts of the world, a task that eventually led to the loss of his life.

 Who gave Peter the name Cephas in the bible?

 According to the scriptures, it was Jesus who gave peter the name Cephas.
 The latter happened when Jesus mentioned that peter would be the rock upon which he’ll build his church.
 He also changed his name from peter to ‘petros’, which is loosely translated as ‘the rock’ in the ancient Greek tongue.
 Cephas also means rock but in ancient Aramaic.